kodelint/programming-quest/README.md

 * **Question 1**: Write a program to print **fibonacci sequence** **Answer**:

-    Fibonacci sequences is `1 1 2 3 5 8 13 21 ..`. it is always addition of previous `2` values
+    Fibonacci sequences is `1 1 2 3 5 8 13 21 ...` It is always addition of previous `2` values
     **Formula:**  `Xn = Xn-1 + Xn-2`
      - Using [for loop](https://wiki.python.org/moin/ForLoop), here is the code: [fib.py](python/fib.py)